woeplanet-data/whereonearth-airport/README.md

 Each record contains a bounding box or a complex polygon defining the contour of the airport.
 Polygons are sourced from the January 2010 release of the [Flickr Alpha Shapes](http://code.flickr.com/blog/2011/01/08/flickr-shapefiles-public-dataset-2-0/).

+A word about Github
+--

+In the long-run Github may not be the best venue for managing all of these records.
+But it's not an entirely crazy idea either so we're going to try it for a while because it's easy and safe.

 See also
 --